outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - network framing function to describe a system as a network & position each object, identifying connecting functions
       - attribute/object/function identification functions
-      - interface identification function (this can pull from interface_networks.json if it exists)
+      - interface identification function
       - function to map function type/set/chain to a function shape when linking nodes in a network
       - function to map object/function to a shape
       - representation of a function/attribute changes in isolation with respect to position or time (snapshot or section)

       - function to identify interface trajectory between conceptual/structural interfaces
+        - may involve navigating sub-networks within an interface, not just mapping between interfaces
         - trajectories such as: most efficient path, and destination in same position on other interface)
         - uses interface_networks.json if it exists and if not, interface identification, network mapping, and similarity testing
         - function to identify alternative routes to an object (create & retrieve info from definition_routes.json if its already in interface_networks.json)
           - a system applicable to this function would be a process or object like a particular pathogen - complex enough to qualify as a system
         - definition_routes.json can be generated from the paths in interface_networks.json, which just describes the links in networks of concepts/intents & other interface networks

-      - add function to map conceptual object to structural object
+        - then add function to map:
+          - conceptual object to structural object
-      - add function to map conceptual function to structural step
+          - conceptual function to structural step

       - system analysis function (identify boundaries, gaps, limits, layers, & other system objects)

   - give example of each type of problem-solving workflows